What are viruses, worms, and Trojan horses?

 Resources and more information about viruses

-- For details on avoiding viruses, see Best practices for computer security.
+- For details on avoiding viruses, see Tips for staying safe online.

-- For virus information of particular interest to Indiana University, visit Protect IU, the web page of the University Information Security Office (UISO).
+- For IT security information of particular interest to Indiana University, visit Protect IU.

-- For news about current viruses, check Symantec's Security Response site, the McAfee Security Center, and the Total Defense Malware Encyclopedia.
+- For news about current viruses, check Symantec's Security Response site and the McAfee Security Center.

 - For news about the antivirus industry, see the SecurityFocus virus page.